adree67/simplewebapplication/README.md

 # Simple Web Applicatiob
 Simple Web Application using module socket in Python

+# Description
-Example of using sockets to build your own very small version of web framework
+Example of using sockets to build your own very small version of web framework.